-To update software in Raspbian, you'll need to use the apt tool in a terminal window.
-Open the terminal from the taskbar or application menu:
+To update software in Raspbian, you can use the apt tool in a terminal.
+Open a terminal window from the taskbar or application menu:

 First, update your system's package list by entering the following command:

 sudo apt update

-Next, upgrade all your installed packages to their latest versions with the command:
+Next, upgrade all your installed packages to their latest versions with the following command: